 Why we use drag leashes in PLAYtrain®

-In our structured PLAYtrain® Doggie Daycare program, dogs are simultaneously playing and training throughout the day!
+In our structured PLAYtrain® Doggie Daycare program, dogs play and train simultaneously throughout the day!
 Our Trainers closely monitor play and use teachable moments to help dogs learn how to socialize in a healthy, appropriate manner.
 This includes sometimes using behavior modification to interrupt and redirect unwanted behaviors.

-In striving to keep all dogs and attendants safe, we must have reasonable control of every dog.
-Therefore, we require every dog to have a properly fitted martingale collar and we have some dogs wear a drag leash so we can gain quick, safe access to them.
+To keep all dogs and attendants safe, we must have reasonable control of every dog.
+Therefore, we require every dog to have a properly fitted martingale collar, and we have some dogs that wear drag leashes so we can gain quick, safe access to them.
 Drag leashes are extremely useful training tools for a few important reasons:

 Teaching recall with young or excitable dogs

 It’s not so different with dogs at daycare.
-When your pup is excited and having fun with their pals, it can be challenging to collect them when it’s time to go home, or when we are working on behaviors like recall (coming when called).
+When your pup is excited and having fun with their pals, it can be challenging to collect them when it’s time to go home or when we are working on behaviors like recall (coming when called).
 Some pups are prone to dashing around the yard, hoping we’ll play tag!
-When this happens, we avoid chasing them, as the dog would think we’re playing and this would only encourage the unwanted behavior (running away).
-Having a dog wear a drag leash gives us an easy and efficient way to calmly gain access to them, and then reward them for turning their attention to their human handler.
+When this happens, we avoid chasing them, as the dog would think we’re playing, and this would only encourage the unwanted behavior (running away).
+Having a dog wear a drag leash gives us an easy and efficient way to calmly gain access to them and reward them for turning their attention to their human handler.

 Working with nervous dogs

-Reaching for a dog’s neck, in order to hold their collar, can feel scary or startling to some dogs, especially those who are naturally shy or who get easily overstimulated.
+Reaching for a dog’s neck to hold its collar can feel scary or startling to some dogs, especially those who are naturally shy or easily overstimulated.
 Some dogs may even interpret a hand coming toward their face as threatening.
-When we have a dog wear a drag leash in the yard, we’re able to gently pick up the leash without reaching for the dog’s neck – sometimes without the dog even noticing that we’re holding onto them.
+When a dog wears a drag leash in the yard, we can gently pick it up without reaching for the dog’s neck – sometimes without the dog even noticing that we’re holding onto them.
 This helps us safely and gently gain access to pups who may feel timid or overwhelmed.

 Interrupting behaviors to teach healthy play